 Fund Financial Statements Fund financial statements report detailed information about the District.
 The focus of governmental and proprietary fund financial statements is on major funds rather than reporting funds by type.
 In the governmental fund financial statements, each major fund is presented in a separate column and non-major governmental funds are aggregated and presented in a single column.
-In the proprietary fund financial statements fund is presented in a single column.
+In the proprietary fund financial statements, the District's non-major enterprise fund is presented in a single column.

 • Governmental Funds All governmental funds are accounted for using the flow of current financial resources measurement focus and the modified accrual basis of accounting.
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
 The statement of revenues, expenditures, and changes in fund balances reports on the sources (revenues and other financing sources) and uses (expenditures and other financing uses) of current financial resources.
 This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared.
-Governmental fund financial statements, therefore, include reconciliations with brief explanations to better identify the relationship between the government-wide financial statements, prepared using the economic resources measurement focus and the accrual basis of accounting, and the governmental fund financial statements, prepared using the modified accrual basis of accounting.
+Governmental fund financial statements, therefore, include reconciliations with brief explanations to better identify the relationship between the government-wide financial statements, prepared using the economic resources measurement focus and the accrual basis of accounting, and the governmental fund financial statements, prepared using the flow of current financial resources measurement focus and the modified accrual basis of accounting.

-• Proprietary Funds Proprietary funds are accounted for using the flow of economic resources measurement focus and the accrual basis of accounting.
+Proprietary Funds Proprietary funds are accounted for using the flow of economic resources measurement focus and the accrual basis of accounting.
 All assets and all liabilities associated with the operation of this fund are included in the statement of net position.
-The statement of changes in fund net position presents increases (revenues) and decreases (expenses) in net total position.
+The statement of change in fund net position presents increases (revenues) and decreases (expenses) in net total position.
 The statement of cash flows provides information about how the District finances and meets the cash flow needs of its proprietary fund.